shaunajm/Efficiclean/user_manual/supervisormanual.md

 ![](media/supervisorcleansapprovalmobile.png) | ![](media/supervisorcleansapprovaltablet.png)

 - When you select a room you will be presented with this page.
-- The purpose of the cleans approval page is for you to approve a staffs room clean once it has been checked.
+- The purpose of the service approval page is for you to approve a staffs room clean once it has been checked.
 - If you wish to approve a clean:
   - Click the approve clean button
   - If you have any comments enter them in the comments box